00

 This allows businesses to communicate with their audience efficiently, personalize messages based on customer behavior, and ultimately save time while increasing the effectiveness of email automation

-What are workflows in marketing automation?
+What are Workflows in Marketing Automation?

 A workflow is a series of automated actions that trigger based on specific conditions or customer behaviors.